 The complex consists of a 33,170-square-foot training center, 7,526-square-foot organizational maintenance shop and 4,961-square-foot, unheated storage building.
 It received U.S. Green Building Council LEED Gold certification and includes a geothermal HVAC system, tankless hot water heating and LED interior lighting.

 “This is a unique facility in the 99th RSC’s 13-state region, in that it is the only example of geothermal energy that we have,” Maj.
 Gen. William D. Razz Waff said.

-The Project consists of a new 600-member Army Reserve Center Training Building (ARC) that also incorporates unit storage and unheated storage functions, an Organizational Maintenance Shop (OMS) and a Wash Rack.
-These facilities are complete with required utilities, storm drainage and water quality controls, communications, electric, HVAC, fire protection/alarm systems, Intrusion Detection System (IDS), force protection measures, and site improvements.
+The 600-member Army Reserve Center Training Building incorporates unit storage and unheated storage functions, an Organizational Maintenance Shop and wash rack.
+These facilities are complete with required utilities, storm drainage and water quality controls, communications, electric, HVAC, fire protection and alarm systems, an Intrusion Detection System (IDS), force protection measures, and site improvements.

-Interior finishes will be selected that are sustainable, easily-maintained and light in color providing functional, aesthetically pleasing environments.
-Natural daylighting will be provided to as many of the interior spaces as possible given the plan configurations, with colors and finishes coordinated to create a cohesive design.
+Interior finishes that are sustainable, easy to maintain and light in color — providing functional, aesthetically pleasing environments.
+Natural daylighting is in as many interior spaces as possible given plan configurations, with colors and finishes coordinated to create a cohesive design.

 Learn more about Department of Defense construction by The Korte Company.